Charlie Kirk: Gun rights and the Second Amendment

-LGBTQ issues
+LGBTQ community

-Kirk was relatively respectful regarding LGBTQ rights by supporting secularism in 2018, but by 2022 had reversed his positions, routinely making anti-LGBTQ remarks and opposing transgender rights and medical care.
+Kirk routinely made anti-LGBTQ remarks, opposing transgender rights and medical care, and asserted that there is an "LGBTQ agenda".
+Kirk claimed that being gay was an "error" and likened homosexuality to drug addiction.
+He also believed monogamous heterosexual marriage should be a prerequisite for adoption.

+On June 8, 2024, in an episode of his podcast, he criticized YouTuber Ms. Rachel for a post that celebrated Pride Month by quoting the Bible verse "love thy neighbor", arguing that she was being selective.
+Kirk told Ms. Rachel, "you might want to crack open that Bible of yours, in a lesser reference — part of the same part of scripture is in Leviticus 18, is that thou shall lay with another man shall be stoned to death.
+Just saying.
+So, Ms. Rachel, you quote Leviticus 19, love your neighbor as yourself.
+The chapter before affirms God's perfect law when it comes to sexual matters."

+Same-sex marriage

 On November 22, 2019, Kirk said, "I believe marriage is one man, one woman", but added that gay people should be allowed in the conservative movement.
 In 2022, during an episode of The Charlie Kirk Show streamed on YouTube, Kirk criticized the Supreme Court's decision in Obergefell v.
 Hodges.
 He called LGBTQ activists the "alphabet mafia", claiming that the movement is not "just about two dudes being able to get married".
-Kirk called Obergefell a "national takeover of our laws" and argued that conservatives mistakenly thought the issue of same-sex marriage in the United States would end after the ruling, instead concluding that "they are not happy just having marriage" and "want to corrupt your children".
+Kirk called Obergefell a "national takeover of our laws" and argued that conservatives mistakenly thought the issue of same-sex marriage in the United States would end after the ruling, instead concluding that "...[gay people] are not happy just having marriage.
+Instead, they now want to corrupt your children".